Saraz-Git/README-generator/README.md

 ## Description

-When creating an open source project on GitHub, it’s important to have a high-quality README for the app.

 This command-line application dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).

 The application will be invoked by using the following command: